PaulKinlan/paul.kinlan.me/content/2018-11-05-creating-a-simple-video-boomerang.markdown

 recorded in normal forwards time.

-An better solution would be to create a video file that had the forwards and backwards frames in one video file.
+An better solution would be to create a video file that had the forwards and backwards frames in one video file and then just infinite loop that video.
+If we can create the video we can remove all jank from the playback.

 The solution I created uses a couple of little known API's `captureStream()`.
 These API's are supported by Chromium based browsers and Firefox (there's a hint it might be in Safari too).

 The `captureStream()` API is available on `<canvas>`, `<video>` and `<audio>` elements, and when called return a `MediaStream` object that can be used either as a source for a `<video>` element, or as the input to the `MediaRecorder` API.

 It is the `captureStream` method on the `<canvas>` element that is particularly interesting.
 The method enables you to draw to the canvas (as you normally